yiisoft/docs/guide/en/runtime/request.md

 ## Body

-There are two method to obtain body contents.
+There are two methods to obtain body contents.
 First is getting body as is without parsing:

 ```php
 $body = $request->getBody();